-I had this English teacher when I was in the 9th grade, and he didn’t give a S&^% about any of us.
+I had this English teacher when I was in the 9th grade, and he didn’t like us at all.

 I don’t mean that he didn’t like us as students, but it was his last year of teaching, and he had given up trying to care about our success as students.